SrinikAi/FaRe_CPP/README.md

-table shows within 10 iterations already explored more then 80% of toal area let's visualize graphs at each iteartion black area is explored are red dot is the selected frontier which maxmizes surveillance/coverage area from all frontiers at each iteration.
+Table shows within 10 iterations already explored more then 80% of toal area let's visualize graphs at each iteartion black area is explored are red dot is the selected frontier which maxmizes surveillance/coverage area from all frontiers at each iteration.

 ![iteration1](./grid_maps/iteration1.png)
 ![iteration2](./grid_maps/iteration2.png)